sjhatfield/sjhatfield.github.io/_posts/2020-06-03-Filipino-food-classifier.md

 ### Finding A Learning Rate

-We begin training by using the wonderful built-in function `lr_find` on our cnn learner.
+We begin training by using the powerful built-in function `lr_find` on our cnn learner.
 This is an implementation of the results found by Leslie Smith in his paper [Cyclical Learning Rates for Training Neural Networks](https://arxiv.org/abs/1506.01186).
 Roughly, it lets the learning go on a mock learning procedure beginning with a very low rate (default $$1\times 10^{-7}$$), gradually increasing it to a large value (default 10) and record the the loss at each stage.
 The resulting graph you get looks like so

 <img src="{{ site.url }}{{ site.baseurl }}/images/filipino-food-classifier/lr_find1.png" alt="Learning rate finder plot" class="center">